morteng/SF4/CONVENTIONS.md

 - Validate CSRF tokens in all POST requests
 - Return 400 for invalid/missing CSRF tokens
 - Add CSRF token to test requests
-- Use blueprint factory pattern to prevent circular imports
+- Use blueprint factory pattern with audit logging
 - Ensure session handling in tests with proper context management

 ### Notification Badges